pierrenoel/Laravel-Briefing/03.Exercice/a.step1.md

 - `php artisan make:model Article`
 - `php artisan make:migration create_articles_table`

 Well, I have a surprise for you!
-We can initiate the three one in one command:
+We can initiate the three one in only one command:

 `php artisan make:model Article -mcr`